SuperMaZingCoder/TableIt/README.md

 ```python
 cyan = (26, 156, 171)
 ```

+#### The initColors() function clears all output and should be run before all previous printing.
+It enables it to work on certain command lines.

 ## <span style="color:#22b6e3">Uses For TableIt</span>
 There are many uses for TableIt.
 I first created it as an output library for printing out matrices, since then I've found much more functionality.
 I recommend using this library any time you would like something formatted nicely for the user.
 If you just want to print out an array and don't care how it looks, then you probably don't have to use it.
 However, if you feel like taking the 2 extra seconds to: